StarfishXeno/sotor/README.md

 To build SotOR yourself you need to have the [rust toolchain](https://www.rust-lang.org/learn/get-started), platform-specific dependencies for [egui](https://github.com/emilk/egui/tree/3b19303e02bd2d386cf8b85b248388a25bfe9e26/crates/egui_glow) and [rfd](https://docs.rs/rfd/0.13.0/rfd/index.html#gtk-backend) and both games installed.

-Set the `STEAM_APPS` environment variable to your steamapps directory or use a `.env` file.
+Set environment variable `STEAM_APPS` to your steamapps directory or use a `.env` file.
 If you are not using steam it should still work if the provided directory has the correct structure.
 See `build.rs` for details.

 Example: